 The Republic of Uganda is a landlocked country in East Africa.
-Uganda is bordered on the east by Kenya, on the north by South Sudan, on the west by the Democratic Republic of the Congo, on the southwest by Rwanda, and on the south by Tanzania.
+Uganda is bordered on the east by Kenya, on the north by South Sudan, on the west by the Democratic Republic of the Congo, on the southwest by Rwanda, and the south by Tanzania.
 The southern part of the country includes a substantial portion of Lake Victoria, which is also shared by Kenya and Tanzania.
-The people of Uganda were hunter-gatherers until 1,700 to 2,300 years ago, when Bantu-speaking populations migrated to the southern parts of the country.
+The people of Uganda were hunter-gatherers until 1,700 to 2,300 years ago when Bantu-speaking populations migrated to the southern parts of the country.

 About Uganda History

 Uganda gained independence from Britain on 9 October 1962.
 The official languages are English and Swahili, although multiple other languages are spoken in the country.
 The Ugandans were hunter-gatherers until 1,700 to 2,300 years ago.
 Bantu-speaking populations, who were probably from central Africa, migrated to the southern parts of the country.
 These groups brought and developed ironworking skills and new ideas of social and political organization.
 The Empire of Kitara covered most of the great lakes area, from Lake Albert, Lake Tanganyika, Lake Victoria, to Lake Kyoga.